 Suppose you’re still paying off a significant mortgage.
 The rule implies that you need 100% of your pre-retirement income during your retirement.

-The basic idea is that you will deal with fewer expenses in retirement because you no longer have financially dependent kids, no longer need to save for retirement, no longer need to pay a mortgage.
+The basic idea is that you will deal with fewer expenses in retirement because you no longer have financially dependent kids, no longer need to save for retirement, and no longer need to pay a mortgage.
 You can calculate the sum you will need for Rule 1 after calculating this amount.

 This rule suggests that you calculate what you’ll need for your retirement by multiplying your income right before retirement by a number between 10 and 14.